andycek/BEe-intelligent/README.md

 ## Data sources and AI methods
 Every georeferenced image of a landscape or terrain of areas inside Europe can be used as an input for this project:
 * satellite images
-* public images published on the internet
+* public ones published on the internet
 * images retrieved for the specific purpose of this project

-Deep learing and neural networks are the main methods exploited to process images and classify them in respect of:
+Deep learning and neural networks are the main methods exploited to process images and classify them in respect of:
 * chemical pollution level
 * floreal specifity

-This enables the whole system to build a map of areas in Europe where beekeeprs can find specific flowers variety anbd avoid areas with higher pollution level.
+This enables the whole system to build a map of areas in Europe where beekeepers can find specific flowers variety and avoid areas with higher pollution level.

 <!--